microsoft/FastTrack/samples/teams-audioconferencing-snippets/README.md

 These snippets are not provided as PowerShell scripts as they are only a few lines each, and would often be run interactively or as a one-off.

-Note we do assume the appropriate Office 365 remote PowerShell session has already been established.
+Note we do assume the MicrosoftTeams PowerShell module has been installed and signed in.
 For assistance, please see the following docs pages:

 - [Microsoft Teams PowerShell](https://docs.microsoft.com/en-us/MicrosoftTeams/teams-powershell-install)